 Bostrom, Nick.
 Superintelligence: Paths, Dangers, Strategies.
 Oxford, London.
 2014.
 Electronic version for Kindle.
 NF; 12/15

+But what values?
 On the plus side, a superintelligent machine could solve all sorts of famous and bedeviling problems (avoiding war, achieving universal affluence, eradicating disease).
 But the devil is in, not the details, but the overriding control of such a creature.
 How could we define its values?
 Under what circumstances if any would it self-destruct or shut down?
-How could it understand and promote human values when we probably don’t ourselves know what they ultimately are or should be?
+How could it understand and promote human values when we probably don’t ourselves know what they are or should be?
 And who would decide?

 What, I found myself asking, would such an intelligence be like?
 Hal in Space Odyssey?
 My mum but a thousand times smarter than Einstein?
 A fabulously capable zombie intelligence with no values or soul, or with simple idiotic values?
 The most wonderful oracle or enlightened leader imaginable?
 What if it’s value was to produce paperclips?